Britain’s biggest police force facing ‘substantial tough choices’ over cuts

 The UK’s biggest police force says it is still facing a £260 million budget shortfall and “substantial tough choices” over cuts despite funding increases from central and local government.

-Mayor of London Sadiq Khan announced a £10 million boost for the Met from City Hall and £73 million from central government, giving the force total funding of £1.159 billion for 2025/26.
+Mayor of London Sir Sadiq Khan announced a £10 million boost for the Met from City Hall and £73 million from central government, giving the force total funding from City Hall of £1.159 billion for 2025/26.

 This came after warnings from Metropolitan Police Commissioner Sir Mark Rowley in December that the force had a £450 million budget shortfall and could need to cut 2,300 officers and 400 staff.
 The force currently has just more than 33,200 police officers and 11,200 staff.